MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 -  This implementation uses a more complex metric to measure how 'single-fibre' FODs are: ``sqrt(|peak1|) * (1 - |peak2| / |peak1|)^2``,
-   as opposed to a simple ratio of the tallest peaks.
+   as opposed to a simple ratio of the two tallest peaks.
 This new metric has a bias towards FODs with a larger tallest peak, to avoid favouring small, yet low SNR, FODs.